 Warren Bridge to Huston

 A good day-long float would start at one of the accesses north of Warren Bridge on US Highway 191, about eight miles north of the Daniel Junction.
 Float down to the 40 Rod Creek/Daniel Fish Hatchery access, west of Highway 191 on the Pape Road.
-Another trip would begin at the private boat access near the Daniel Junction, which can be used after paying a small fee at Stanley's Junction Conoco, where US Highway 191 meets 189 west of Pinedale.
-Using this access will allow you to enjoy a very scenic day-long float to the Huston access, about 10 miles down river.
+Another trip would begin at the private boat access near the Daniel Junction, which can be used after paying a small fee at Stanley’s Junction Conoco, where US Highway 191 meets 189 west of Pinedale.
+Using this access will allow you to enjoy a very scenic day-long float to the Huston access, about 10 miles downriver.
 This boat launch is located off County Road 110, which meets Highway 191 at the Cora Y. Turn south off 191 onto this gravel road and drive about 4 miles, until you see a house hugging the right side of the road, on a bluff overlooking the river.
 Go past the house and over the hill.
 The Huston access is at the base of the hill, on the right.

 Sommers Access to Piney Cutoff

-About 3.5 miles further down County Road 110, but about five river miles south, the Sommers public access provides parking and a boat launch within a caged easement on a private cattle ranch.
+About 3.5 miles further down County Road 110, but about five river miles south, the Sommers public access provides parking and boat launch within a caged easement on a private cattle ranch.
 The turnoff is marked with a green street sign and you will see ranch buildings and corrals immediately beyond the sign, with a lane leading to the river and a large metal bridge.
 The boat launch is southeast of the bridge, on the near side of the river.
-This access is closed April 1 - May 1 to protect cows with very young calves from disturbance.
-After the Sommers Access there is no public access to the river for more than twelve miles, until the Piney Cutoff boat launch on the northeast side of the Highway 351 bridge.
+This access is closed April 1st — May 1st to protect cows with very young calves from disturbance.
+After the Sommers Access, there is no public access to the river for more than twelve miles, until the Piney Cutoff boat launch on the northeast side of the Highway 351 bridge.
 Depending on water speed and other conditions, the Sommers access is usually used as a take-out point, because the next stretch of river is too long for a day-long float trip and offers few primitive camping areas on public land for an overnight stay.

 South of Big Piney

-South of Big Piney are several undeveloped boat launch and fishing areas on the Green River.
+South of Big Piney is several undeveloped boat launch and fishing areas on the Green River.
 Take US Highway 189 south of Big Piney for 5 miles, then turn left (east) and continue 4 miles northeast to the river at 5 Mile Bridge.
 The roads and access points along the river in this area are slated for improvement by late 2003.
 Until then, they useable only in dry conditions.
-Fishermen should be advised that rain and snow melt can turn these roads to deep gumbo mud.
+Fishermen should be advised that rain and snowmelt can turn these roads to deep gumbo mud.